junder-git/aoe2_setup_guide_backup/README.md

   #

 ### Feudal age ((Poles/food-eco)) to fling food to open market for feudal age Saracen ally to buy.
-- Poles intial food farm lay only 10% thought was higher...
+Poles intial food farm lay only 10% thought was higher

 Output of main2.py 3000 food bank var:

 The ideal food:gold is 100:58 for saracen elephant, so open market going rate for food is set by an initial sell of: 1389 food